 Depression No restrictions if condition is mild and stable.
-Clinicians should seek medical attention.
+Clinicians should always specifically ask about suicidal ideation and cognitive and motor symptoms.

 Older adults should not drive if they are actively suicidal or experiencing significant mental or physical slowness, agitation, psychosis, impaired attention, and/or impaired concentration.
 Individuals should be counseled not to drive themselves to seek medical attention.